 Another factor in rendering ROLLERBALL indecipherable was the inevitable cropping of the widescreen for TV, making the sports action hard to keep track of, just a lot of 'half images,' the limitations of ariel TV (non-digital, often streaky) and the 'editing for television' effect (in DELIVERANCE when I watched it one Sunday morning for example I didn't even see a single redneck rapist).
 If you wanted to hear people curse (listen for when they says 'shit' of 'fuck' in the shaggier movies from that era -- they pause like they're waiting for the imagine audience to stop roaring) or see gore or breasts, you had to go to the movies, and you had to be over 17 or accompanied by a lax parent.
 My parents, alas, were not lax.

 One of the big novels of the era was a savage insider tale of drugs, sex, and violence in the NFL called NORTH DALLAS FORTY, which in 1979 was made into a very popular movie with Nick Nolte-- then a young hunk who'd rose to natural naitonal hotness via the mini-series called RICH MAN POOR MAN (1976 - above right).
-Nolte wore a big 'stache in NORTH DALLS FORTY like Burt Reynolds, then the #1 box office star in the country thanks to the huge popularity of SMOKEY AND THE BANDIT (1976), which singlehandedly launched a craze for all things trucker-related: CB radios, diners, cowboy boots, biker bar brawls, convoys, sexy hitchhikers, and sped.
-Now I can re-examine these films from time's sweet retro distance (it all kind of creeped me out at the time) and what I especially find healthy about sports films from the era, launched by the NORTH DALLAS FORTY popularity is the irreverent amount of sex and drugs involved vs. the sanctimonious, sober, overcoming-all-odds feel goodism and urine tests in today's sports films.
+Nolte wore a big 'stache in NORTH DALLS FORTY like Burt Reynolds, then the #1 box office star in the country thanks to the huge popularity of SMOKEY AND THE BANDIT (1976), which singlehandedly launched a craze for all things trucker-related: CB radios, diners, cowboy boots, biker bar brawls, convoys, sexy hitchhikers, jugs and speed.
+Now I can re-examine these films from time's sweet retro distance (it all kind of creeped me out at the time) and what I especially find healthy about sports films from the era, launched by the NORTH DALLAS FORTY popularity is the irreverent amount of sex and drugs involved vs. the sanctimonious, sober, overcoming-all-odds feel-goodism and urine tests in today's sports films.
 Burt Reynolds' roster of characters may have been smarmy shitheels but they were goddamned men.
 They weren't going to piss in a cup for you or anyone else.

 |From Top: North Dallas Forty; Semi-Tough|